CPK Insurance

 • Commercial auto minimum liability in South Dakota is $25,000/$50,000/$25,000, which matters for catering vans, delivery vehicles, and event transport.

-• South Dakota requires businesses to maintain proof of general liability coverage for most commercial leases, so venue and kitchen lease paperwork may ask for evidence of coverage.
+• Most commercial leases in South Dakota require proof of general liability coverage, so venue and kitchen lease paperwork may ask for evidence of coverage.

 • Caterers may be asked by venues or clients to show general liability, liquor liability, and commercial auto evidence before an event date is confirmed.